 COMMUNITY ENGAGEMENT COURSES

 Community Engagement (CI) courses are self-directed student volunteer courses designed to facilitate experiential learning and service to the community.
 Hours are flexible and arranged between the student and the organization.
-Students volunteer 50 hours per unit per semester for 0.50 to 3.00 units of credit at a variety of placements.
-These include schools; hospitals; animal care facilities; environmental, homeless, elderly programs, daycare centers, and other various social service agencies.
+Students volunteer 52.50 hours per unit per semester for 0.50 to 3.00 units of credit at a variety of non-profit organizations.
+These include, but are not limited to schools, hospitals, animal care facilities, environmental, homeless, senior programs, daycare centers, and other various social service agencies.
 This is a graded course with a P/NP option.

 ENROLL IN COMMUNITY ENGAGEMENT | EARN UNITS FOR VOLUNTEERING!